Where do you ship/deliver?

 Are you an organic nursery?

 We use a combination of organic and conventional practices.
-We lean on organic fertilizers and substrate as much as possible but still use mineral fertilizers to supplement, particularly on sick plants or plants that show signs of nutrient deficiencies.
+We lean on organic fertilizers and substrate as much as possible but still use mineral fertilizers to supplement.
 Some of the wholesalers we work with use mineral fertilizers or slow-release fertilizer pellets.

 An item I want is out of stock.
 When will it be back in stock?